Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/adding-modals-to-an-ionic-app.md

 <ion-button (click)="presentModal()" expand="block">Show Modal</ion-button>
 ```

-This will create a button, which on click, will open the detail modal.
+This will create a button that will open the detail modal on click.

 However, when this happens, you might have spotted there is no way to close the modal now.

-Luckily we can leverage a global `modalController` by injecting it in the `detail.page.ts` file.
+Luckily we can leverage a global `modalController` by injecting it into the `detail.page.ts` file.

 ```js
 constructor(public modalController: ModalController) {}